Panel of switches.

 Share

-But when the audit is performed on the utilities at a manufacturing facility, the result isn’t taxes and penalties but rather expense savings.
+“May I please undergo an audit?” surely ranks high on the list of Questions Nobody Asks, or so you would think.
+But when the audit is performed on utilities at a manufacturing facility, the result isn’t taxes and penalties.
+Often it produces energy and expense savings.

 This waste isn’t limited to electrical and gas energy.
 It also extends to water use and solids being trucked to landfills.
 Unfortunately, shareholders are left to pay for it with decreased profits.